dsgkirkby/ep-transfers/README.md

 - Open `index.js` in your text editor of choice and add the API key

 - Run the script:
-  - `node index.js --league=[leagueId]` where leagueId is the league ID from EliteProspects (for example, the NHL is 7)
+  - `node index.js --league=leagueId` where leagueId is the league ID from EliteProspects (for example, the NHL is 7)

 ## Notes